 - You should receive your voter registration card in the mail within 2-3 weeks.
 If not, you might want to follow up with your local election office.

-- The deadline to register to vote online is N/A.
+- The deadline to register to vote online is 30 days before Election Day.

 - Download and fill out the National Voter Registration Form.